Ethiopian military has 'liberated' west Tigray, PM says

 His army chief of staff Birhanu Jula was quoted by state-affiliated Fana broadcaster as saying that the federal troops’ Northern Command had resisted a five-day siege and was now recapturing many places including Dansha, Humera airport and Baeker.

-“I would like to thank these members of the army for being a model of our heroic defense force and their persistent battle though deprived of food and water for four or five days,” he said, accusing the TPLF of using people as a human shield.
+“I would like to thank these members of the army for being a model of our heroic defence force and their persistent battle, though deprived of food and water for four or five days,” he said, accusing the TPLF of using people as a human shield.

 There was no immediate response to that accusation.